ageis/securedrop-keyring/TESTING.md

 	aptly snapshot create keyring-2 from repo keyring aptly publish switch trusty keyring-2

 Now run `apt-get update`.
 The newer package will be shown as available for update — the version number is incremented by date.
+After installation, you may run `apt-key list` to confirm the changes to apt's keyring.